Accenture slashes 19,000 jobs worldwide - KTVZ

 The $167 billion company downgraded its revenue growth outlook for the 2023 fiscal year to between 8% and 10%, from its previous estimate of between 8% and 11%.

-The New York-listed company is down by more than 5% year over year.

 Accenture’s rivals are also trying to trim their costs.
-Consulting giant KPMG announced in an internal memo last month that it would cut almost 2% of its US workforce as it anticipated a wane in client demand, according to a Financial Times report.
+Consulting giant KPMG announced in an internal memo last month that it would cut almost 2% of its US workforce as it anticipated waning client demand, according to a Financial Times report.

 McKinsey could also slash as many as 2,000 non-consulting staff in one of its biggest round of layoffs ever, Bloomberg reported last month, citing unnamed sources close to the matter.